SPARSHTHALYARI/Translator/README.md

 # Translator
-A Transalator Which Uses Free Api To Translate to 5 Diffrent language
+A Basic Transalator Which Uses Free Api To Translate to 5 Diffrent language

 here i have Use an Open Source Free API